lucasecf/LESliderController/README.md

 With this piece of code, you are already ready to present the controllers via a pan gesture in the buttons you registered in the ```registerTriggerView:``` parameter.

-5) Finally, implement actions for the buttons (or a tap gesture recognizer if not using buttons) to trigger the transition when tapping in it.
+5) Implement actions for the buttons (or a tap gesture recognizer if not using buttons) to trigger the transition when tapping in it.

 ```objective-c
 - (IBAction)leftButtonDidTouch:(id)sender {